fpagliughi/sockpp/README.md

 while (true) {
     this_thread::sleep_for(1s);

-    // Write the time to the CAN bus as a 32-bit int int32_t t = read_temperature();
+    // Write the temperature to the CAN bus as a 32-bit int int32_t t = read_temperature();

     canbus_frame frame { canID, &t, sizeof(t) };